Transition refers to the planned move from paediatric health services to adult health services.

 - They can assist you by helping to find a GP and arranging a GP Management Plan, providing health coaching and face-to-face support, and linking you to relevant support groups.

-- They can also provide telephone, email, and SMS reminders of your upcoming health related appointments.
+- They can also provide telephone, email, and SMS reminders of your upcoming health-related appointments.

-- For more information on Trapeze, you can visit their website at: www.trapeze.org.au
+- For more information on Trapeze, you can visit their website at www.trapeze.org.au

-ACI provides three Transition Care Coordinators across NSW who are based in adult hospitals and provide a state-wide service.
+The Agency for Clinical Innovation (ACI) provides three Transition Care Coordinators across NSW who are based in adult hospitals and provide a state-wide service.

-- They can provide you with information and support (for at least 12 months) once you transfer from a paediatric to an adult health care setting.
+- They can provide you with information and support (for at least 12 months) once you transfer from a paediatric to an adult healthcare setting.

 - They can help you find appropriate health services, provide support to help you attend your clinic appointments, and help you to stay in touch with adult health services.